-The Dark History of the Inquisition: From Heresy Trials to Torture Chambers
+The Inquisition: Heresy Trials and Torture

 Introduction